-Concessional contributions are contributions made into an SMSF and treated the SMSF’s assessable income.
+Concessional contributions are contributions made into an SMSF and treated as the SMSF’s assessable income.
 The contributions are taxed in your SMSF at a concessional rate of 15%.

 Trustees making concessional contributions can claim a personal income tax deduction.
 Concessional contributions are subjected to a yearly cap.
 From 1 July 2017 to 30 June 2021, the concessional contribution cap for each year is $25,000 for all individuals.

 - Employer Contributions